 The Government of this country is fully conscious of the value of Red Cross Society in this country.
 We appreciate the humanitarian work carried by the International body in times of great stress such as during time of war or in time of national disaster.
-I had the pleasure of telling Lady Limerick, when she did me the honour of calling on me, that this Government would of all it could to help the Red Cross Society in the Federation.
+I had the pleasure of telling Lady Limerick, when she did me the honour of calling on me, that this Government would to all it could to help the Red Cross Society in the Federation.
 When asked if the Government would find a Chairman of Council, I said that the choice of a Chairman would be left to the Council itself.
 In effect, what I said was, while the Government would render the Red Cross Society in this country all the help it required we would not interfere with the independence of this Society, nor would we do anything which might be considered as an attempt to exercise influence over this Society.
-We feel that there are men and women in this country who are capable and who will be ready to carry on the good work of this Society.
+We feel that there are men and women in this country who are capable and who will be ready to carry on the good work of this Society in the best tradition of the British Red Cross Society.

 Once again, I thank her Ladyship for having come all the way to hand over the Red Cross Society to the Federation and we take pride and pleasure in accepting it and will assure her ladyship that we will do all we can to make a real success of it in the way she expects it of us.

-SPEECH BY THE PRIME MINISTER AT THE PARADE OF THE FEDERATION OF MALAYA AIR TRAINING CORPS AT THE KUALA LUMPUR AIRPORT ON 19TH OCTOBER, 1957
+SPEECH BY THE PRIME MINISTER AT THE PARADE OF THE FEDERATION OF MALAYA AIR TRAINING CORPS AT THE KUALA LUMPUR AIRPORT ON 19th OCTOBER, 1957

 This is the first occasion I have the pleasure of seeing the boys of the Federation of Malaya Air Training Corps on parade and I must congratulate all those concerned for their smart turn-out and credit in particular goes to Squadron Leader A. A. Wragg, who has been Commanding Officer of the FMATC for the whole of Malaya and also Fit.
 Lt.
-Avauratham.
+Arunasalam and Fit.
+Lt.
+Navaratnam.
 From the smart turn-out of the boys it is possible to gauge the amount of time and attention they have given to them not only here but throughout the whole of Malaya.

-I understand that the Commanding Officer of No. 1 Squadron is Flt.
+I understand that the Commanding Officer of No. I Squadron is Filt.
 Lt.
 Navaratnam.
 He must have taken a lot of trouble to train them and the boys themselves must have been very keet for them to be able to turn up on parade so smartly.
-To all concerned I offer my heariest congratulations.
+To all concerned I offer my heartiest congratulations.